boseji/xxtea-iot-crypt/README.md

 Thanks to [***Chris Veness***](http://www.movable-type.co.uk/) for providing us with this library.

+**Note**: Use Hex to Base64 converter to match the results at https://base64.guru/converter/encode/hex

 #### Golang

 We are using the `golang` for verification using the library